MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/faq.md

 **What is the maximum number of property values that I can send per event?**

-You will see the count and distribution for the ten property values with highest count.
+You will see the count for the ten property values with highest count.
+<br><br>

+**Why am I not seeing any data in log flow?**

+The log flow page will show you the incoming logs as they come in.
+In order to start seeing the logs flowing, you will need to open the log flow page, and then start sending logs from the app.
+<br><br>

 **Can I export the raw data?**

 Yes.
-Under app settings, you can export your Analytics raw data into Azure Blob Storage and Application Insights.
+Under app settings, you can export all your Analytics raw data into Azure Blob Storage and Application Insights.
+<br><br>